Hirlam/SystemWW/README.md

   - Pre generated climate fields for selected domains:
     - Use testbed or %VAR% to pass ECFLOW variables to scripting
   - Out of bounds PGD [issue](https://github.com/Hirlam/Harmonie/issues/1)
-  - Problems in domains with a lot of sea and few inland points - __Colm Damiel Katya Patrick__
+  - Problems in domains with a lot of sea and few inland points - __Colm Daniel Katya Patrick__
     - Example from cyclones- __Daniel__
+- ECMWF teleport connection and ecFlow_ui
+   -
 - ACCORD Convergence actions:
   - Questionaire
   - GIT solution